nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The 'add student' feature adds a student contact to TutorAid.
+This feature adds a student contact to TutorAid.
 A student contact consists of the student's name, student's contact number, the parent's name and parent's contact number.

 The feature is mainly implemented by the following methods:
 * `AddStudentCommand::execute()` — Adds a `Student` object to TutorAid.